Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Much Garlic Is Poisonous for Cats?

 Garlic is toxic to cats, even in small amounts.
-Therefore, for a 10–12-lb. cat, a 4–7-gram garlic clove can lead to severe toxicity and death.
-Also, 1/2 a teaspoon of minced garlic or 1/8 teaspoon of garlic powder can have devastating effects on your cat.
+Therefore, for a 10–12-lb. cat, a 4–7-gram garlic clove can lead to severe toxicity and be life-threatening, according to PetMD.1 Also, 1/2 a teaspoon of minced garlic or 1/8 teaspoon of garlic powder can have devastating effects on your cat.

-That said, the level of toxicity depends on the weight and breed of your cat and their health status.
+The level of toxicity depends on the amount of garlic ingested, its concentration and the weight and size of your cat and their health status.
 Also, certain cat breeds are particularly sensitive to garlic poisoning.

-What Are the Side Effects of Garlic in Cats?
+What Are the Signs of Garlic Toxicity in Cats?

-If your cat has eaten garlic or products containing garlic, such as garlic bread, it may take 2 to 4 days for signs of toxicity to appear.
+If your cat has eaten garlic or products containing garlic, such as garlic bread, it may take up to a week for signs of toxicity to appear, if the toxic doses were small.
+Otherwise large amounts of garlic will cause illness within 24 hours.
 The most common clinical signs of garlic poisoning in cats include:

 • Excessive salivation